Download this example as a Jupyter notebook or a Python script.

 This property reduces the granularity further, producing a single flattened list of substances across all legislations and for all parts.

 Use the tabulate package to print a third table of substances.
-Because we are using the impacted_substances property, we only have one list of ImpactedSubstance objects, which covers both legislations and both the parts specified above.
+Because you are using the impacted_substances property, you only have one list of ImpactedSubstance objects, which covers both legislations and both the parts specified above.

 [8]: